Stonerunner24/asset-tracking-backend/README.md

 # Oklahoma Christian University Asset Tracking Backend with Node

-This application allows users to create and maintain a list of tutorials that can have multiple lessons within.
+This application allows users to keep track of items and other assets at Oklahoma Christian University.
+Items can be checked out to people, buildings, or rooms within those buildings.
 Please visit https://github.com/Stonerunner24/asset-tracking-frontend Vue 3 frontend repository.

 #### Please note:
 - You will need to create a database and be able to run it locally.